The 411 on a Georgia Hit and Run

 There are Consequences for Georgia Hit and Run Drivers

 Why would someone involved in a car wreck suddenly drive away from the scene?
 Unfortunately, this happens all too often in the Macon area and throughout the State of Georgia.
-Hit & run accidents involve a collision where one of the vehicles involved quickly leaves the scene of the wreck.
+Hit and run accidents involve a collision where one of the vehicles involved quickly leaves the scene of the wreck.
 Usually, drivers who flee the scene of a car crash have something to hide, like evidence of driving under the influence of drugs or alcohol, other illicit activity, a poor criminal history or driving history.

 In Georgia, the law says those involved in an auto accident are required to stop.
 A person charged with leaving the scene of a wreck may face serious penalties such as heavy fines, a suspended driver’s license, and even possible prison time.